Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 - Compensation you can claim following a taxi or minicab accident.

 - Taxi and Minicab Accident Compensation Amounts

 We believe in making the process of pursuing taxi accident claims following a taxi or minicab accident as easy as possible.
 Because of this, we have designed a service that begins with a free legal consultancy session.

 We use this session to find out all of the facts that pertain to the taxi or minicab accident.
-We then use these facts to come up with a plan on how to move your taxi accident claim forward.
-In almost every case we will offer to pursue a compensation claim on your behalf, under a No Win No Fee agreement.
+We then use these facts to develop a plan on how to move your taxi accident claim forward.
+We will offer to pursue a compensation claim on your behalf under a No Win No Fee agreement in almost every case.
 This means that you don’t pay any legal fees at all unless we actually manage to make a successful compensation claim on your behalf following your taxi accident.

 Something we should make clear, though, is that due to the complexity of these types of compensation claims, we will not be able to give you an estimate of just how much you can expect to claim during this free consultation.

-When considering making taxi accident claims following an accident occurring whilst riding in a taxi or minicab, there are two driving factors that will affect the claim.
+When considering making taxi accident claims following an accident occurring whilst riding in a taxi or minicab, two driving factors will affect the claim.

 Secondly, we need to discern what compensation you may be eligible to claim.
 This will include evaluating any injuries you sustained, loss of earnings due to the accident, and any long-term factors such as ongoing health issues.

 Taxi or minicab services are the most popular form of short-distance public transport in the United Kingdom.
 And as we would expect, due to this, the number of accidents that members of the public are involved in whilst riding in a minicab or taxi is quite high.